Data Imputation with Iterative Graph Reconstruction: Introduction

 Fig.~\ref{fig:intro} highlights the importance and difficulty in using the latent samples relations for data imputation.
 The tabular data with some missing data(Fig.~\ref{fig:intro}a) can be easily transformed into a bipartite graph (Fig.~\ref{fig:intro}b) and learned with GNNs solutions.
 However, if we know the ground-truth samples, we can form so-called \textit{friend networks} by connecting similar samples with additional edges, shown in Fig.~\ref{fig:intro}b.
 If we can fully exploit the friend network(by IGRM), the MAE of data imputation significantly drops, as shown in Fig.~\ref{fig:intro}c.
 It clearly shows the importance of adopting the friend network.
 However, the large portion of missing data makes it hard to acquire accurate relations among samples.
 The cosine similarity on samples with missing data can be significantly biased, as shown in Fig.~\ref{fig:intro}d, especially when the missing ratio is above 50\%.
 Thus, a new mechanism is needed to learn accurate sample relations under a high missing ratio.

 This paper proposes IGRM, an end-to-end Iterative graph Generation and Reconstruction framework for Missing data imputation.
-IGRM goes beyond the bipartite graph with equal sample used in \cite{you2020handling} by using the \textit{friend network} to differentiate the bipartite graph learning process.
-IGRM also address the problem on how to generate an accurate friend network under a high missing ratio with an end-to-end optimization solution.
+IGRM goes beyond the bipartite graph with the equal sample used in \cite{you2020handling} by using the \textit{friend network} to differentiate the bipartite graph learning process.
+IGRM also addresses the problem of how to generate an accurate friend network under a high missing ratio with an end-to-end optimization solution.

 \textbf{Contributions.} 1) We propose a novel usage of ``friend network" in data imputation.
-Introduction of the friend network augments traditional bipartite graphs with capabilities to differentiate sample relations.
+The introduction of the friend network augments traditional bipartite graphs with capabilities to differentiate sample relations.
 2) To build an accurate friend network under missing data, IGRM is designed to be end-to-end trainable.
 The friend network is continuously optimized by the imputation task and is used to further optimize the bipartite graph learning process with differentiated message passing.
-3) Instead of using plain attributes similarity, we innovatively propose the use of node embedding to reduce the impacts of a large portion of missing data and diverse distributions of different attributes.
-4) We compared IGRM with nine state-of-the-art baselines on eight benchmark datasets from the UCI Repository~\cite{asuncion2007uci} and Kaggle.
+3) Instead of using plain attribute similarity, we innovatively propose the use of node embedding to reduce the impacts of a large portion of missing data and diverse distributions of different attributes.
+4) We compared IGRM with nine state-of-the-art baselines on eight benchmark datasets.
 Compared with the second-best baselines, IGRM yields 9.04\% lower mean absolute error (MAE) at the 30\% data missing rate and even higher improvements in data with higher missing rates.
 A set of ablation studies also prove the effectiveness of our proposed designs.